jimregan/notes/_drafts/2026-07-21-hungarian-reels.md

 [Reel](https://www.instagram.com/reels/Dai7k_fs0_z/)

-The surname **Basamalerca** is genuinely attested in Moldova.
-The proposed derivation from Hungarian **basszam a lelkét** is reported in Hungarian discussions, though the more detailed story about Moldovans hearing it specifically from Hungarian hussars is best treated as an etymological anecdote rather than firmly demonstrated history. ([grcvolley.hu][1])
+> The surname **Basamalerca** is genuinely attested in Moldova.
+The proposed derivation from Hungarian **basszam a lelkét** is reported in Hungarian discussions, though the more detailed story about Moldovans hearing it specifically from Hungarian hussars is best treated as an etymological anecdote rather than firmly demonstrated history. ([grcvolley.hu](https://grcvolley.hu/hirek/valogatott-fino-karomkodasok) "A káromkodás művészete: Finom szitokszavak titkai és társadalmi ...")

 **Mint tudjuk, magyarul lehet a legszebben káromkodni.**